p-bishop/testepaswmm/README.md

 Additional information on how this information is written to control rules in the model input file is included in step 5.

-The \&lt;parameterID\&gt; refers to the EPA SWMM object to which the rule will apply.
+The <parameterID> refers to the EPA SWMM object to which the rule will apply.
 As such, this parameter should be one of the following EPA SWMM object types: pump, orifice, weir or outlet.

 EPA SWMM control rules may also use a &quot;priority&quot; level at the end of the rule.
 While there is potential to use the &quot;flag&quot; attribute (e.g. flag = &quot;8&quot;) to set priority levels of control rules in the model, this feature is not currently implemented and Note that the &quot;flag&quot; attribute is not currently used by the adapter.s ignored by the model adapter.